 All of the available research suggests that Ozempic may be effective for weight loss in overweight and obese patients, however we don’t recommend using the drug for that purpose alone as it’s not approved by the FDA for weight loss.

-For both diabetic and non-diabetic patients, if weight loss is the goal, we would recommend speaking with their doctor about Wegovy which is FDA-approved for weight loss and uses the same active ingredient as Ozempic but at a higher dose.
+Patients interested in using Ozempic for weight loss can speak with their doctor about Wegovy, which is FDA-approved for weight loss and uses the same active ingredient as Ozempic but at a higher dose.

 The side effects of Ozempic are well-documented.
 In fact, there is an entire medical review just on the side effects of Ozempic.

-The more concerning potential side effect of Ozempic is that of thyroid tumors.
-The medication carries a “black box warning” on its FDA label, which is the highest level of patient warning which indicates a side effect that may cause serious safety risks.
+The more concerning potential side effect of Ozempic is thyroid tumors.
+The medication carries a “black box warning” on its FDA label, which is the highest level of patient warning, and which indicates a side effect that may cause serious harm.

 Ozempic’s black box warning notes that in rodents the drug causes thyroid C-cell tumors.
 For this reason it’s contraindicated for patients with a family history of some thyroid conditions.
 We recommend that patients speak with their doctor about these risks prior to taking the drug.